gitlabhq/gitlab-runner/docs/development/index.md

 If you are developing for GitLab Runner in autoscaled mode (Manager and Helper) you might want to check out one or more of Taskscaler, Fleeting and associated plugins.
-To make local changes from one package visible to the others, use golang workspaces.
+To make local changes from one package visible to the others, use Go workspaces.

 ```shell
 git clone https://gitlab.com/gitlab-org/fleeting/taskscaler.git